DPDIT/DPDTV/README.md

 ### Viewing the Slideshow

 1. Open the application in your web browser: [https://dpdtv.vercel.app](https://dpdtv.vercel.app)
-2. Select either Internal or External based on the TV location
+2. Select either Internal or Public based on the TV location
 3. The slideshow will automatically start

 ## 👨‍💼 Administrator Guide